 It is important that such evidence requirements are well understood and a strategic evidence gathering plan is in place even before product approval.
 UBC has compiled a list of reasons to begin planning pre-marketing and to conduct postmarketing research with the aim of demonstrating product value.

-1. Disease natural history: Understand the characteristics of patients with the disease before product approval and evaluate impact of product in overall treatment regimen once marketed.
+1. Disease natural history: Understand the characteristics of patients with the disease before product approval and evaluate the impact of a product in the overall treatment regimen once marketed.

 2. Health services research: Understand the impact that health systems, plans, and provider organizations have on the delivery and outcomes of healthcare.
 Research payer priorities and address in studies.